 Key Market Stats:

-- Sold-to-list price ratio is 103.4%, which means that on average homes in Columbus are selling for more than the asking price.
+- Sold-to-list price ratio is 98.94%, which means that on average homes in Columbus are selling for a little bit less than the asking price.

 Columbus is one of the best cities for renters, according to a recent report from WalletHub.
 The rental market in Columbus receives high rankings for activity in the marketplace, affordability of rental property, and overall quality of life.
 In fact, demand for rental property in Columbus is so strong that nearly half of the people in the metro area rent rather than own.